jmbertin/jmbertin/README.md

 [Override](https://github.com/jmbertin/Override) - 42 school curriculum.
 This project is the last security course.
 Override is a Capture The Flag (CTF) challenge where you will find vulnerabilities in code and exploit them to progress to the next level.

 [Boot2Root](https://github.com/jmbertin/Boot2Root) - 42 school curriculum.
 This project is a security course at 42 School.
 Boot2Root is some sort of a Capture The Flag (CTF) challenge where you will find vulnerabilities in code and exploit them to progress to your utlimate goal : become root.

+[Darkly](https://github.com/jmbertin/Darkly) - 42 school curriculum.
+This project is the first in the cybersecurity branch of the curriculum at school 42.
+In this project you must succeed in locating and exploiting various common security vulnerabilities on a website.

 <br>